Removing Food Stains From Clothing Effectively and Inexpensively

 Pam in IL

-Mix 1/2 cup powdered dishwashing detergent with 1/2 cup color safe bleach in a household bucket.
+Mix 1/2 cup powdered dishwashing detergent with 1/2 cup color-safe bleach in a household bucket.
 Fill 3/4 of the way full with very hot water.
 Make sure the powders are dissolved and then throw the clothes in the bucket and allow to soak overnight.
-Next day dump everything in washer and wash as normal.
+The next day, dump everything in the washer and wash as usual.